The Myth That Closure Comes From Resolution

 When the Ending You Needed Never Happens

+Anytime that acknowledgement never comes, it can feel like you’re on a bit of an emotional pause.
 It can feel like you’re stuck in these moments of questioning everything you did, everything they did, and everything that happened.
-For some of us, these romantic thoughts are what keeps us tethered to the event, and they can also be what gives our power away.
+For some of us, these ruminating thoughts are what keeps us tethered to the event, and they can also be what gives our power away.

 The Hidden Belief That Keeps People Stuck